bestia-dev/sort_text_international_rust_wasm_pwa/README.md

 What we really want is to have a Graphical user interface, but this is a problem Rust cannot help us.
 <https://www.areweguiyet.com/>
 Every Operating system invented a totally incompatible library for the G.U.I.
 On purpose, so they can sell expensive things and have a monopoly.
-There are a few universal G.U.I libraries that works on many OS, but probably not everywhere.
+There are a few universal G.U.I libraries that work on many OS, but probably not everywhere.
 I think that the only true world standard for G.U.I is HTML5 with CSS3.
 That will probably work everywhere.
 <https://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript>
 It is not a light solution, the HTML and CSS must be rendered by a browser.
 But if the whole web is created around it, that must mean it is quite good.

-The G.U.I must be manipulated programmatically and unfortunately for 25 years we were cursed to use only Javascript.
+The G.U.I must be manipulated programmatically and unfortunately for 25 years, we were cursed to use only Javascript.
 That was not great at all.
-Fortunately all browser manufacturers agreed and implemented WebAssembly or WASM.
-The best language to be compiled to WASM is Rust.
+Fortunately, all browser manufacturers agreed and implemented WebAssembly or WASM.
+The best language to be compiled for WASM is Rust.
 Great for us Rustaceans!
 <https://webassembly.org/>
 <https://www.rust-lang.org/what/wasm>

 Traditional Web pages and Web Applications needed an internet connection to be online to work.
-For a simple utility application we would like to use it offline.
+For a simple utility application, we would like to use it offline.
 Enter PWA (Progressive Web Application).
 This is a small standard that enables offline use of Web Applications and it is implemented in all modern browsers.
 Hooray!
 <https://www.freecodecamp.org/news/what-are-progressive-web-apps/>